S. Anni Skurja, LMFT-S

 Education and Experience

 Anni Skurja is a Licensed Marriage and Family Therapist and the founder of Phoenix Rising Behavioral Health in Senoia, Georgia.
-She earned her Master’s in Marriage and Family Therapy from Mercer University and has been working in clinical, supervisory, and leadership roles since 2018.
+She earned her Master’s in Marriage and Family Therapy from Mercer University and has worked in clinical, supervisory, and leadership roles since 2018.